staysail/nova-cdragon/C-Dragon.novaextension/README.md

 If you have installed our [C][4] extension, this extension is a complete superset and you can use this instead.

+This extension requires Nova 10.0 or better, and because of at least one fixed bug, we highly recommend updating to Nova 10.4 or better.

 ## ✨ Features ✨

 - C